 To checkout and download eBooks to your computer:

-To learn more, see Checking out and Downloading EBSCO eBooks on the EBSCO Support Site.
+To learn more, see Checking out and Downloading EBSCO eBooks on EBSCO Help.

 Depending on publisher-specified limits, up to 100 pages of an EBSCO eBook can be printed, saved or emailed as a PDF file (per user) from within the eBook viewer to be printed at a later time.